New York Personal Injury Attorneys

 Reports Have Surfaced That Bayer CEO Will Propose A Settlement of Nearly $8 Billion to End Roundup Litigation

 As a response to the increasing number of lawsuits concerning Roundup weedkiller and its primary ingredient, glyphosate, discussion is intensifying regarding a likely settlement.
-Here, the consumer product liability attorneys at Sullivan Papain Block McGrath & Cannavo P.C. discuss recent updates regarding the Roundup litigation and what it could mean for individuals harmed by the popular herbicide.
+Here, the consumer product liability attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C. discuss recent updates regarding the Roundup litigation and what it could mean for individuals harmed by the popular herbicide.

 Bayer’s Roundup Has Been the Subject of Substantial Controversy in Recent Years

 Since Bayer’s $63 billion purchase of Monsanto in 2016, litigation surrounding the potential dangers of Roundup weedkiller has escalated significantly.
 The controversy over the safety of Roundup began in 2015 when the International Agency for Research on Cancer (IARC) released a report that connected glyphosate to cancer.
 In recent months, Bayer has lost major Roundup cases including a federal trial in which plaintiff Edwin Hardeman awarded $80 million by a jury who determined that his long-term exposure to Roundup weedkiller caused non-Hodgkin’s lymphoma.
 In addition, California couple Alva and Alberta Pilliod were awarded $2 billion in compensatory and punitive damages after a jury determined that Roundup had contributed to the development of their non-Hodgkin’s lymphoma—their payout was eventually reduced to $87 million, and these cases are both being appealed.